on the quiet art of outreach

 If it’s aligned, they’ll know.

-And if not — I move on.
+And if not — I continue along.
 To find the ones who are.

 Previous